IAbdullahSlash/updated/README.md

 ## The Chatbot
 provide the suspicious passage or file to detect and identify harmful content such as misinformation, threatening content or cyberbullying.

+# Features
+* Structured output: SafeBrowse generates organized specific output where it mainly focuses of 3 points:
+Highlighting the problem
+Providing corrections
+Proposing right actions

+* Attach button: The attach button is provided in the chat page which enables the user to send files such as documents, images, pdf, spreadsheets and audio to review.

+# Hi!
+We are 404Fixers
+## 🤝Contributors
+We are a team of four tech enthusiasts from Integral University lucknow and members of GDG.